cloudfoundry-community/cf-java-component/README.md

 vcap-java-component
 ===================

-A platform for building vcap components on the Java platform
+A set of libraries for building vcap (Cloud Foundry) components on the Java platform